meg-gutshall/100-days-of-code/log.md

 ### Day 10: January 10, 2019

-**Today's Progress**: Worked through some of Flatiron's Sinatra section curriculum: Nested Forms Lab: Superheros!, Sessions and Cookies, and Mechanics of Sessions
+**Today's Progress**: Worked through some of Flatiron's curriculum: Sinatra Nested Forms Lab: Superheros!, Sessions and Cookies, and Mechanics of Sessions

 **Thoughts**: Compared to the Pirates! lab from yesterday, Superheros! was pretty easy... which I did NOT mind!
 I also started on the Sessions section, learning about sessions and cookies.
 It's pretty interesting stuff and I now know what "clearing my cookies" actually means.
 I plan on completing the section labs tomorrow and moving forward to ActiveRecord.
 [Tweet](https://twitter.com/meg_gutshall/status/1083537011825393664)